 According to the US Environmental Protection Agency, a family of four uses 12,000 gallons of water per month on average.
 Does the amount of gallons your household uses per month fall into this range?
-An increase in gallons per month may occur because you have guests staying in the house or you needed extra water for a gardening project or another water-intensive activity.
+An increase in gallons per month may occur because you have guests staying in the house or needing extra water for a gardening project or another water-intensive activity.

 But if you see a rise in household water use and you don’t know of any reason why it should happen, it’s often a warning that the water is going nowhere.
-I.e. it’s leaving the plumbing through leaks.
-This is unfortunately a common problem in modern homes.
+I.e., it’s leaving the plumbing through leaks.
+This is, unfortunately, a common problem in modern homes.

 Testing for Water Leaks

-Aside from seeing the rise in water use on your bills, there are other signs that may indicate leaks in the plumbing: the water heater turning on at odd times, damp or discolored patches on the walls and ceilings, drops in water pressure, and the appearance of mold and mildew.
+Aside from seeing the rise in water use on your bills, other signs may indicate leaks in the plumbing: the water heater turning on at odd times, damp or discolored patches on the walls and ceilings, drops in water pressure, and the appearance of mold and mildew.
 But the quickest way to find out if you have hidden leaks in your house is a basic test with the water meter.

 Locate your home’s water meter.
 Check its reading and write it down.
 Then stop using water in your house for an hour.
 Make sure to shut off any water-using appliances, such as an ice-maker in the refrigerator.
 After an hour, recheck the meter.
 Has it risen?
 Then you likely have hidden leaks.